islab-github/VOBEM2/readme.md

 ![](fig4.jpg)

-VOBEM2 is a vision dataset specially designed for the evaluation of the multi-view computer vision-aided wireless communicatons (multi-view CVWC) performance in millimeter and THz communication scenarios.
+VOBEM2 is a vision dataset specially designed for the evaluation of the multi-view computer vision-aided wireless communicatons (multi-view SVWC) performance in millimeter and THz communication scenarios.
 It consists of 210 pairs of RGB and depth images taken from two different views.

 For more details of this work, see the paper "Role of Sensing and Computer Vision in 6G Wireless Communications", in preparation for IEEE Wireless Communications http://isl.snu.ac.kr/publication.